SystemFw/blog/content/posts/flatten.md

 - a "named" accessor `Decoder`, of type `namedField: Decoder[Json]`
 - a `Decoder` for named users, of type `namedData: Json => Decoder[User]`

-and the whole decoder is
+where the whole decoder is

 ```scala
 unnamedField.flatMap(unnamedData) orElse namedField.flatMap(namedData)